-The evaluation tests are performed with the chip IFX_CCI_000068h and IFX_CCI_000080h design step G12 (TSMC fab 15), produced by TSMC fab 15 in Taiwan.
-The identifiers IFX_CCI_000068h and IFX_CCI_000080h may differ from each other only in terms of blocked modules: They are still physically present on the TOE, but not accessible.
+The evaluation tests are performed with the chip IFX_CCI_000068h, produced by TSMC fab 15 in Taiwan.
+The identifiers IFX_CCI_000068h, IFX_CCI_000077h, IFX_CCI_000080h may differ from each other only in terms of blocked modules: They are still physically present on the TOE, but not accessible.
 Thus, the tests were performed on a TOE without any blocked features.